br-automation-com/mappView-File-Explorer/README.md

 	* VIS				Data specific for the visualization
 	  * item_selected		File or folder that is selected in mappView
 	  * enable_copy_delete		Enables/Disables the buttons to copy or delete a file
-	  * enable_refresh_create	Enables/Disables the buttons to create or refreash a folder
+	  * enable_refresh_create	Enables/Disables the buttons to create or refresh a folder
 	  * double_click_dir_change	Helper variable to detect double click on itelm list
-	  * device_list			Same information as PAR->device_list but formated for mappView
+	  * device_list			Same information as PAR->device_list but formatted for mappView
 	* ERR		Information about errors
-	  * txt		Error text
+	  * text	Error text
-	  * nr		Error number
+	  * no		Error number
-	  * step	State where the error occured
+	  * state	State where the error occured

 <a name="Pre-Configuration"></a>
 ## Pre-Configuration